xFahrenheit/mimis-expense-tracker/README.md

 - Last resort: Start fresh with a new database (you'll lose transaction history)

 **Backup button not working?**
-- Ensure `EXPENSE_DB_PASSWORD` environment variable is set
+- Ensure both `EXPENSE_DB_PASSWORD` and `EXPENSE_DB_REPO` environment variables are set
+- Check that your private database repository is accessible
-- Check that git repository is properly configured
+- Verify git authentication is properly configured

 **PDF parsing failed?**
 - Verify bank type selection matches your statement